Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Results and Discussion

-The sharp spikes in Fig.\,\ref{fig:comparison_doping_vs_In}(c3) can be understood from the behavior at a fixed bias voltage of 358~$\mathrm{mV}$ plotted in Figs.\,\ref{fig:comparison_doping_vs_In}(e--h).
-Fig.\,\ref{fig:comparison_doping_vs_In}(h) tracks the maximum interband gain in Fig.\,\ref{fig:gain_spectrum}.
-By studying the wavefunctions, we attribute the two dips to a hybridization of the hole states in the W-QW and hole injector.
-As the spikes in Fig.\,\ref{fig:comparison_doping_vs_In}(f) are much less significant, the hybridization seems to be the major reason for the spikes in Fig.\,\ref{fig:comparison_doping_vs_In}(c3).
-A higher voltage increases the population inversion, but also enhances the parasitic absorptions in Fig.\,\ref{fig:comparison_doping_vs_In}(b3), preventing the laser from reaching the threshold.
+The sharp spikes in the indium series can be understood from the behavior at a fixed bias voltage of 390~$\mathrm{mV}$.
+Fig.\,\ref{fig:comparison_doping_vs_In}(e) tracks the raw gain at the net gain peak in Fig.\,\ref{fig:gain_spectrum}(a).
+Figs.\,\ref{fig:comparison_doping_vs_In}(f--g) show the carrier densities and parasitic absorptions at the bias, respectively.
+The raw gain exhibits two dips near the indium contents of 2\% and 19\%, corresponding to the anomalies in Fig.\,\ref{fig:comparison_doping_vs_In}(a3).
+The second dip is accompanied by a hole redistribution from the W-QW to the hole injector at 19\% [Fig.\,\ref{fig:comparison_doping_vs_In}(f)].
+By studying the wavefunctions, we attribute the two dips in Fig.\,\ref{fig:comparison_doping_vs_In}(e) to a hybridization of the hole states in the W-QW and hole injector.
+In contrast, Fig.\,\ref{fig:comparison_doping_vs_In}(g) shows that the parasitic absorption is less sensitive to the indium content.
+Fig.\,\ref{fig:comparison_doping_vs_In}(h) shows how the raw gain and parasitic absorption at the net gain peak grow with the bias.
+The gain still grows slightly faster than the parasitic absorptions.
+However, the degraded raw gain prevents the laser from reaching the threshold.

 The threshold voltage appears compelling at the indium content of 25\% to 40\% compared with the doping series.
 However, Figs.\,\ref{fig:comparison_doping_vs_In}(a3) and (d3) show that a higher hole density in the W-QW increases the $ehh$ Auger recombination.
 This underlines again the importance of reducing the hole concentration for minimizing threshold currents.
 To summarize, the carrier rebalancing strategy by means of raising the hole injector levels fails to efficiently reduce the hole concentration in the recombination QWs and suffers from a stronger Auger recombination.